Impact of COVID-19 pandemic on sports events around the world

 * Hubert Hurkacz, Miomir Kecmanovic, Reilly Opelka and Tommy Paul took part in the UTR Pro Match Series in Florida that began on May 8. * Patrick Mouratoglou's tennis academy in France will host a five-week series in May.

-ULTIMATE FIGHTING CHAMPIONSHIP * UFC action returned with UFC 249 on May 9.
-Two more cards are scheduled for May 13 and May 16.
+ULTIMATE FIGHTING CHAMPIONSHIP * UFC action returned with two cards on May 9 and May 13.
+A third card is scheduled for May 16.

 List of sports events that have either been cancelled or postponed due to the outbreak: OLYMPIC TRIALS